-- 1. There shall be a Careers Service Committee of the Council and the General Board which shall be responsible for the administration of the Careers Service. - 2.
-The Committee shall consist of:
+1. There shall be a Careers Service Committee of the Council and the General Board which shall be responsible for the administration of the Careers Service.

-- (a) the Pro-Vice-Chancellor (Education) as Chair; - (b) two members of the Careers Service Syndicate appointed by the Council; - (c) a member appointed by the General Board from among its members; - (d) a member appointed by the Senior Tutors' Committee from among its members; - (e) a member appointed by the Graduate Tutors' Committee from among its members; - (f) a member appointed by the Committee on the nomination of the Postdocs of Cambridge Society; - (g) [a member of the University in statu pupillari] $\langle$ a registered student $\rangle$ 1 or an elected officer of Cambridge University Students' Union, appointed by the Committee on the nomination of Cambridge University Students' Union; - (h) [a member of the University in statu pupillari] (a registered student) or an elected officer of the Graduate Union, appointed by the Committee on the nomination of the Graduate Union; - (i) no more than three persons co-opted by the Committee.
+- 2. The Committee shall consist of: - (a) the Pro-Vice-Chancellor (Education) as Chair; - (b) two members of the Careers Service Syndicate appointed by the Council; - (c) a member appointed by the General Board from among its members; - (d) a member appointed by the Senior Tutors' Committee from among its members; - (e) a member appointed by the Graduate Tutors' Committee from among its members; - (f) a member appointed by the Committee on the nomination of the Postdocs of Cambridge Society; (g) a registered student or an elected officer of Cambridge University Students' Union, appointed - by the Committee on the nomination of Cambridge University Students' Union; (h) a registered student or an elected officer of the Graduate Union, appointed by the Committee on the nomination of the Graduate Union; - (i) no more than three persons co-opted by the Committee.